Qizhong-George-Guo/qizhong-guo/facilities.md

 Depending on instructional or project needs, I have used laboratory equipment such as:

-- small-scale demonstration flumes,
+- medium-scale demonstration flumes,
 - rainfall–runoff and infiltration setups,
-- sediment-related demonstration units,
+- sediment-related and wave-motion demonstration units,
-- environmental sensors and measurement tools, and
+- environmental sensors and measurement tools (including field-deployed instruments for stormwater runoff quantity and quality monitoring, estuarine flow depth and velocity measurements, and water-quality sensing),
 - computational resources for hydrologic and hydraulic modeling.

 These tools have supported classroom instruction, senior design projects, and selected research initiatives.